Frequently Asked Questions

 How do I get a copy of a police report/ accident report?

-Reports can be requested by contacting SPD.
+Reports can be requested by contacting SPD and completing a public records request.
+In the comments or special instructions section of the request please give the Reference # that the officer who took your report provided to you.
 Please be advised that accident reports take a few days before they are available.

 I received a citation.
 How do I pay or appeal it?